 10. 20 percent of Neanderthal DNA lives on in humans

 People living outside of Africa today have genomes composed of 1 to 4 percent of Neanderthal DNA.
-Combined, these different scraps make up about one-fifth of Neanderthal DNA.
+These different scraps make up about one-fifth of Neanderthal DNA.
 It’s especially found in the genes that make keratin, which affects our hair and skin.
 The Neanderthal skin color gene is still found in 70 percent of Europeans.
 Scientists have even sequenced the DNA of a Neanderthal dead for 5,300 years and found he has living relatives.